deepstreamIO/deepstream.io-website/content/docs/server/configuration/index.md

 ```

 ### rpcAckTimeout
-Sets how long deepstream will wait for a RPC provider to acknowledge receipt of a request.<br>
+Sets how long deepstream will wait for a RPC provider to acknowledge receipt of a request.
 _Default_:`1000`

 ### rpcTimeout
-Sets how long deepstream will wait for RPCs to complete.<br>
+Sets how long deepstream will wait for RPCs to complete.
 _Default_:`10000`

 ### cacheRetrievalTimeout
-Sets how long deepstream will wait when retrieving values from the cache.<br>
+Sets how long deepstream will wait when retrieving values from the cache.
 _Default_:`1000`

 ### storageRetrievalTimeout
-Sets how long deepstream will wait when retrieving values from the database.<br>
+Sets how long deepstream will wait when retrieving values from the database.
 _Default_:`2000`

 ### dependencyInitialisationTimeout
-Sets how long deepstream will wait for dependencies to initialize.<br>
+Sets how long deepstream will wait for dependencies to initialize.
 _Default_:`2000`